Heart Transplant Patient Travel Assistance: Angel Transport Program

 Most health insurance agencies will only cover 20% of ambulance services, if they cover any amount at all.
-Heart failure, VAD and transplant patients need these types of services and the associated costs can be a significant burden to on a patient’s finances.
+Heart failure, VAD and heart transplant patient travel assistance needs to include these types of services.
+The associated costs can be a significant burden to on a patient’s finances.

-The HeartBrothers’ Angel Transport Program assists patients and families with the medical transport costs associated with ambulance or helicopter services that insurance doesn’t cover.
+The HeartBrothers’ Angel Transport Program does just that–assists heart transplant patients, VAD patients, and heart failure patients–including their families–with the medical transport costs associated with ambulance or helicopter services that insurance doesn’t cover.

 To put this in perspective, a 6-mile ambulance ride in Boston can cost more than $1,700.
 If health insurance covers 20% of that cost, the patient and family may have to pay the remaining $1,360.
 A cost like this is an extreme financial burden to many families who are, in most cases, already dealing with significant income issues to pay for the patient’s hospitalization.